 Being different is never easy in an environment where everyone wants to be accepted.

-Being different as an entrepreneur, writer or working adults now sets you apart.
+Being different as an entrepreneur, writer, or working adult now sets you apart.
 But being different in school makes you the target of bullies.
-Even if you are not bullied, classmates might pass some snide remarks to shame you or judge you based on their beliefs system.
-And that makes you doubt your own beliefs system and your sense of self.
+Even if you are not bullied, classmates might pass some snide remarks to shame you or judge you based on their belief system.
+And that makes you doubt your own belief system and your sense of self.

 6. You compared yourself with other people.

 The school environment is different from a work environment.
 Your mind can’t help but compare you with other people.
 And it’s not just because you are at an age of developing your sense of self.
 Most people around you are your peers, they are of the same age as you.